-Annual leave loading payment, as per the relevant Award conditions, shall be paid in a lump sum as part of either the last pay in November or the first pay in December for that calendar year.
+An annual leave loading payment, as per the relevant Award conditions, shall be paid in a lump sum as part of either the last pay in November or the first pay in December for that calendar year.
+The annual leave loading payment is referrable to the loss of opportunity to work overtime while on annual leave.